mimersql/MimerPy/doc/gettingstarted.rst

 ***************

-With MimerPy installed, before proceeding make sure that you have a Mimer server using version 11, or later.
-If you are uncertain if you have a Mimer server running, or need help getting one running, please visit the `Mimer documentation`_.
+With MimerPy installed, before proceeding make sure that you have a Mimer SQL database server using version 11, or later.
+If you are uncertain if you have a Mimer SQL server running, or need help getting one running, please visit the `Mimer documentation`_.

 .. _Mimer documentation: https://developer.mimer.com/documentation/